Chetpet Lake

-Chetpet lake (Chethupattu Aeri) is a lake spread over 16 acres in Chetput, Chennai, India.
+Chetpet Lake (Tamil: செத்துப்பட்டு ஏரி) is a lake spread over 16 acres in Chetpet, Chennai, India.
 It is located to the north of Chetpet railway station.
 It is the only existing lake at the centre of the city.
 The lake belongs to the Department of Fisheries of the Tamil Nadu government.

 Of the total area of the lake, the waterbody is spread across 9.1 acres and the land area covers 6.9 acres.
 An anglers club was functioning till the 1940s in the lake, whose members visited the small island in the midst of the waterbody for fishing.

 Although not used for drinking purposes, the lake was a source of groundwater recharge for the surrounding areas.
 As the water quality is not saline, the lake has a few varieties of fishes such as rohu, catla and mrigal.
 Breeding is monitored to assess the water quality.

 History

 In 1934, the lake was taken over by the Department of Fisheries to conduct research.
 In the following decade, a hydro-biological research station was set up to conduct studies in fisheries.
 Fishing as a sporting activity began at the lake with the formation of Madras Anglers Club in 1962.
 In the dry summer months of 2019, about 4,500 cubic metres of silt was dredged.
 These were used to strengthen the bund.